dmbarbour/glas/docs/GlasObject.md

 * *patch array* - encoded similar to data arrays, except with offsets to patches.
 Applies a list of patches to a list of data.
 (List of patches may be shorter than list of data.)

 If patches were explicitly modeled in the data layer, they would not be limited to radix trees and lists, and programmers can more precisely align patches with problem domain.
 It becomes impossible to directly observe external refs, but annotations for stowage and memoization would provide sufficient control to model a persistent [log-structured merge-tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

+### Matrices

+A matrix might be represented as a row-list of column-lists (or vice versa).
+This is acceptable for many use cases, but is a bit inefficient - it requires repeating list header overheads, and extra work to verify that every column-list has the same length.

+An alternative is to represent a matrix within a single list via [row-major or column-major order](https://en.wikipedia.org/wiki/Matrix_representation).
+This could feasibly be supported in Glas with header such as:

+* *chunkify* - header is followed by length K (varnat+1) then by a list value whose total length must be an exact multiple of K. Outcome is a logical list of lists of length K, formed by taking the first K (0..K-1), second K (K..2K-1), etc. items from the original list.
+* *transpose* - header is followed by a matrix (a list of lists of constant length).
+Logically transposes this matrix.

+Providing this feature at the Glas Object layer is currently a premature optimization.
+It is necessary to first observe how matrix functions and accelerators develop in practice.
+It may prove that we prefer to represent matrices directly in programs as a single list or binary (for unboxed matrices of floating point numbers) paired with metadata to describe structure.

+### Structs and Tables

+Radix trees are great but have an obvious flaw: the labels are repeated with every value.
+An alternative is to apply a list-of-labels to a list-of-values.
+That list of labels could feasibly be shared by multiple instances.
+This could also be mapped to a table.

+* *struct* - header is followed by an offset to a list of distinct bitstrings representing labels, then by a list of values of same length.
+Logically computes a record of labeled values.
+* *table* - header is followed by an offset to a list of labels, then by a list of lists (a matrix).
+Logically applies the 'struct' header to every element of the list.

+This feature is tempting.
+For example, between 'table' and 'transpose' we can support both [array-of-structs and struct-of-arrays](https://en.wikipedia.org/wiki/AoS_and_SoA) at the Glas Object layer.
+However, like matrix support this is a premature optimization.
+I should first observe how Glas systems handle large tables in practice.
+I won't be very surprised if programmers prefer to explicitly model tables using an array-of-structures.

+### User Defined Codecs

+It is feasible to make Glas Object extensible with arbitrary encodings.
+Consider:

+* *codec* - header is followed by offset to value representing a codec, then immediately by the encoded value.

+A 'codec' might be represented as '(encode:Program, decode:Program, ...)'.
+These programs would be large and frequently used, so would often reference content-addressed storage to simplify caching and reuse.
+A runtime can potentially recognize and accelerate codecs for use together with accelerated representations of data.

+However, this sacrifices some simplicity and indexability.
+These might be recovered a little: For simplicity, use a program model that structurally guarantees termination.
+For indexability, support lazy partial evaluation, similar to patches.
+Even better if encode and decode can be written as a combined program that runs forwards or backwards.
+In any case, a lot more design work is needed to make this fit my design goals for Glas Object, and it isn't necessary to do that work immediately.